Integrated Landscape Management

 Data Ownership & Data Portability

 Not unless your landscape leaders decide to share it with them.
-Data stored in the Terraso platform is maintained by Tech Matters solely for the benefit of each community, and will not be released to anyone without the community’s consent.
-Notwithstanding this commitment, valid government legal demands for access will be satisfied.
+Data stored in the Terraso platform is hostedby Tech Matters solely for the benefit of each community, and will not be released without the community’s consent.
+Notwithstanding this commitment, valid government legal demands for access may require our compliance.

 Some apps and services which are part of Terraso come from other organizations or companies.
 Although Tech Matters will work with these partners to ensure that they are committed to Terraso’s data ownership and portability policies, if there is an exception, this will be clearly indicated so that you can make an informed choice.

 Yes, data stored in the Terraso platform will be backed up.
 Because the Terraso platform operates in the cloud, communities will be able to automatically back up and create safe copies of their data.

 Terraso Software Licensing

 A software license is a legal document which specifies the terms and conditions under which software can be used.
 An open source license provides terms which generally allow free use and modification of the software.

 The license for the portions of the Terraso software created by Tech Matters is the Affero General Public License, version 3.
 Terraso also takes advantage of software created by other groups, and these components are covered by the licenses chosen by their developers, which may be different.
-Some software included in or recommended by Terraso may not be open source if such software seems to be the best available solution.
+Some software included in or recommended by Terraso may not be open source if it is deemed to be the best available solution.

 Management and Direction of Terraso

 The legal copyright to the Terraso software is owned by Tech Matters, which has created Terraso.

 The features and functions to be implemented are designed entirely around the needs and preferences of landscape partnerships, the Terraso users.
 Initially, they were selected by Terraso’s co-design partners (a user group of a dozen diverse types of landscape partnerships).
 All users and potential users are welcome to provide input.